freerange/site/soups/weeklinks/week-340-links.snip.markdown

 If that's hard to follow (it took me a while to understand all the parts involved) then it might be easier to watch the [video of the demo](https://aaronparecki.com/notes/2015/07/14/1/swat0).

-I love that the work of the [IndieWeb community](http://indiewebcamp.com/) is making these sort of distributed interactions possible. {by chris-roos}
+I love that the work of the [IndieWeb community](http://indiewebcamp.com/) is making these sort of distributed interactions possible. <%= by('chris-roos') %>

 ### [Table Capture - Chrome Extension](https://chrome.google.com/webstore/detail/table-capture/iebpjdmgckacbodjpijphcplhebcmeop?hl=en)

 I found this Chrome extension useful for copying some HTML tables to a Google Spreadsheet.
 In some cases, simply copying and pasting an HTML table in to a Google Spreadsheet is good enough, but occassionally it'll get screwed up and all paste into a single column.
-This extension seems to copy the tables in such a way that Google Spreadsheets will always understand them. {by chris-roos}
+This extension seems to copy the tables in such a way that Google Spreadsheets will always understand them. <%= by('chris-roos') %>

 ### [GPS Doodles](http://garmin.blogs.com/my_weblog/2015/07/gps-doodles-a-new-form-of-art-hitting-the-streets.html#.VbJJ7RNVhBc)

-I think these are awesome :-) {by chris-roos}
+I think these are awesome :-) <%= by('chris-roos') %>

 :render_as: Blog